 TYPES OF TREATMENT AVAILABLE FOR SCARS

 Before instituting any form of treatment, we should watch the scar for a period of time.
-As long as there is significant improvement, then no surgical treatment should be instituted.
+As long as there is a significant improvement, then no surgical treatment should be instituted.
 Of course, proper treatment at the time of and following the injury will help to minimize scarring.
 Usually, within six-twelve months, the scar will have matured to near its optimum.
-If it is obviously unsatisfactory at that time, then scar revision should be considered.
+If it is obviously unsatisfactory at that time, then scar revision Denver should be considered.

 IPL (Intense Pulsed Light), also known as BBL (Broad Band Laser): IPL treatments are a minimally invasive procedure that can help reduce the redness surrounding scar tissue.
 Typically multiple treatments are required at monthly intervals, during which time the scar will fade and gradually become less prominent.

 Pressure and Massage: It is important to remember that sometimes conservative treatment is the best form of therapy.
 Repeated massage using vitamin E can greatly improve the appearance of scars.
 In some cases, special pressure dressing may also be of use.